Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ## Add Voice Functionality

-For each Nexmo Application, you can define an `answer_url`.
-That is a [webhook](/concepts/guides/webhooks) which Nexmo makes a request to as soon as your Nexmo number is being called to.
-The `answer_url` contains the actions that will execute throughout the call.
-It does that by defining those actions in a JSON it returns, which follows the [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference).
+Upon Nexmo application creation, you define an `answer_url` [webhook](/concepts/guides/webhooks) to it.
+The `answer_url` contains the actions that will execute as soon as a call is places to the Nexmo number assigned to your Nexmo application.
+Those actions are defined in a JSON the the `answer_url` returns, which follows the structure of a [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference).

 Updating the NCCO that returns from your `answer_url` changes the call functionality and allows you to add rich capabilities to your contact center application.

-To do this, navigate to the **App Settings** tab and click on **Edit NCCO**:
+The backend demo application already set the `answer_url` endpoint for you.
+To update the NCCO content and functionality it enables, navigate to  **App Settings** on the top menu, and click **Edit NCCO**.

-[screeshot to be added]

-### Receive calls
+### Receive a Phone Call

-For the basic use case, when a caller calls the contact center application, create a conversation and direct it to the agent Jane.
+For the primary use case, when a caller calls your contact center application, connect the call to the agent `Jane`, which will receive the call in-app.

-The following NCCO, connects the called to user Jane:
+Edit the NCCO as such:

 ```json
 [